niven/mergesort/README.md

 # So What's All This Then?

 I wanted to do some C for fun, and also finally implement a sort that uses another sort in it's inner loop.
-This was something that I've always was a thing sorting algorithms do for performance.
+This was something that I've always read was a thing sorting algorithms do for performance.
 Then it got a bit out of hand.
 Now I'm implementing interesting sort algorithms and doing benchmarking.
 So yes, the internet is filled with benchmarks, sorting algorithms and the like, but I find that reading a high level description and looking at some graphs doesn't do it for me.

 # TODO
-- [ ] stdlib merge/heap return -1 on error and apparently qsort can't fail :) So find some way to put that in the main_template.c
+- stdlib merge/heap return -1 on error and apparently qsort can't fail :) So find some way to put that in the main_template.c
-- [ ] print_array could also be generic (maybe have a tostring somewere)
+- print_array could also be generic (maybe have a tostring somewere)
-- [ ] gen_random_structs should be able to generate data that is random,zigzag asc/desc, organ pipes, equal numbers, sorted subranges etc.
+- gen_random_structs should be able to generate data that is random,zigzag asc/desc, organ pipes, equal numbers, sorted subranges etc.
-- [ ] extend benchmarking script to benchmark (merge)sorts with inner sorts at different block_widths and different inner ones
+- extend benchmarking script to benchmark (merge)sorts with inner sorts at different block_widths and different inner ones
-- [ ] extend benchmarking script to use different input data (random, saw, subsorted, ..)
+- extend benchmarking script to use different input data (random, saw, subsorted, ..)

 # Sorting algorithms